Address

 Friendliness of staff: extremely friendly and helpful

-“Through the secret book case door, just past the frozen yogurt handles of Charlotte’s Desserts, lies the best kept secret in Farmingdale Village.
-Charlotte’s Speakeasy is a restored speakeasy from a very historic era…, with meticulous detail to authenticity…” We could not have said it better ourselves.
+I could not have said it better myself.
 This is a venue not to be missed!
-Although clearly not handicapped-accessible, after speaking with Nick (one of the owners), we would suggest that someone with a mobility challenge, who wants to visit this incredible venue, should call and speak with Nick to find out how he and his staff can hep you manage the thirteen steps necessary to get there.
+Although clearly not accessible, after speaking with Nick (one of the owners), I would suggest that someone with a mobility challenge, who wants to visit this incredible venue, should call Nick to find out how he and his staff can help you manage the thirteen steps.
 He truly wants to be as helpful as he can.